Artoria2e5/svg-emoticons/README.md

-svg-emotocons
+svg-emoticons
 =============

-A collection of svg emotocons that can be used in IM chats and so on.
+A collection of svg emoticons that can be used in IM chats and so on.

 Many users like me love collecting interesting (or just _moe_) emotocons so they can use it over chats.
 However, many of those chats are quite low-quality (as in image quality),